 Species Summary Stock Assessment Tier 4 Spe Tier 4 Species - last assessed by SERAG in 2023.
-Stock Structure Little is known about the stock structure of deepwater sharks.
+Stock Structure bentho-pe over the a along the area exter Little is known about the stock structure of deepwater sharks.
 They are bentho-pelagic species that have been sampled in oceanic environments over the abyssal plains and are distributed widely across ocean basins and along the middle and lower continental shelves.
 The western management area extends from the Tasmanian west coast Latitude 42° S (approximately Strahan), around to WA.
-Tier Assessment Year CPUE {Recen} CPUE {Target} 4 2023 0.9272 0.6157 0.2565 Stock status against reference points (C {Lim} /C {Targ}) Weight of Evidence e indicator data diate risks to stock nent will be 023.
-Weight of Evidence2021SERAG considered available indicator data and noted there were no immediate risks to stock sustainability.
+Tier Assessment Year CPUE Recen CPUE Target CPUE Limit 4 2023 0.9272 0.6157 0.2565 Stock status against reference points (C Lim /C Targ ) Weight of Evidence 2022 SERAG re-considered available indicator data and noted there were no immediate risks to stock sustainability.
+A Tier 4 assessment will be completed for Deania spp. in 2023.
+Weight of Evidence SERAG considered available indicator data and noted there were no immediate risks to stock sustainability.
 Catches of western Deepwater Sharks with closures decreased from a high in 1997 and 1998 to a low in 2007 after the introduction of the 700 m closure, picking up again after the modifications in 2009 and 2016, with a mean of ~99 t over the last five years.
 The 108 t catch in 2020 was the highest recorded since 2005 (i.e., for the period after 2004).
-Stock trend and other indicators Standardised CPUE of western Deepwater Sharks in open areas has b TAC setting approach Species Category MYTAC nt season (2024 r shark west. -25) is the first t year of a three-y ear MYTAC for
+Stock trend and other indicators Standardised CPUE of western Deepwater Sharks in open areas has been approximately cyclic since about 2007 with lows over 2012-2014 period, are since then, there has been an overall increasing trend reaching the long-ter average in 2018 and between 2020-2022, based on 95% confidence intervals.
+The most recent standardized estimate is below average.
+There were no discernible differences between this year's and last year's standardized CPUE series.
+The removal of catch from the 700 m closure, made minimal differences to standardized CPUE compared to CPUE indicates which included the closure in analyses (Sporcic, 2024d).
+Species Catagory TAC setting approach Species Category Multi-year RBC The current season (2024-25) is the first year of a three-year RBC period for deepwater shark west.